 Primary language: Students must take at least four courses above the 213Y–214Y level (i.e., advanced-level language courses or culture/literature/film courses taught in the language discipline, minimum).
-A course at the introductory level (111Y–112Y) in the student's primary language does not count toward this major; however, with permission of instructor, courses in translation may.
+A course at the introductory level (111Y–112Y) in the student's primary language does not count toward this major; however, with permission of instructor, courses taught in English translation may.

 Secondary language: The number of courses depends on the student's level when beginning study of that language at Kenyon:

 - Students who begin their secondary language at Kenyon by taking 111Y–112Y must take: